jshields/weather_api_demo/README.md

+# Currently broken
+The weather station coordinates no longer work and result in a 404

-Works in latest Chrome and Firefox.
+Worked in Chrome and Firefox.
 Minimalistic demo of government weather API, getting the current weather for Chicago.

 The demo: